DivyaPuraswani/Android-Random-Jokes-App/README.md

 The following *required* functionality is complete:

 * [ ] Users can view Jokes in different languages i.e as per language setting done in mobile.
+Languages set are English, German and France.

 ## Video Walkthrough